rahulgopinath/rahulgopinath.github.io/_posts/2016-07-19-shared-environments-with-prefixed-nix.markdown

 $ ./bin/check-nss.py
 ```

-If it throws an exception, execute the next command, if not skip it.
+If it throws an exception, execute the next command, if not, skip it.

 * It does not work: we hack it temporarily by installing *sssd*, which is in [PR 14697](https://github.com/NixOS/nixpkgs/pull/14697) right now, and copying over *libnss_sss* to the *glibc plugins* folder.
 WARNING: GROSS HACK  _If you are a Nix purist, please hold your nose (or help me fix)_.